How to create an empathy map

 Here are the main benefits of empathy mapping:

-• Develop a user journey—When you understand your users, you can better anticipate how they’ll interact with your product.
+• Develop a user journey: When you understand your users, you can better anticipate how they’ll interact with your product.

-• Keep your design pragmatic—You may have some ingenious design plans, but your users may not want them.
+• Keep your design pragmatic: You may have some ingenious design plans, but your users may not want them.
 Empathy mapping keeps features tuned to the desires of your users.

-• Map user needs—Empathy maps help you locate the deep, unmet needs of your users.
+• Map user needs: Empathy maps help you locate the deep, unmet needs of your users.

 Think of it this way: if you’re buying a Secret Santa present for someone online, and the only thing you know about your gift recipient is that she likes dogs, you’re limited in what you can buy.
-Hope she likes her bone-shaped eraser.

-On the other hand, if you’re given details about the person and know she owns a Great Dane named President Casserole, lives in Wisconsin, and enjoys hiking, you can buy a personalized, useful present for her.
+On the other hand, if you’re given details about the person and know she owns a Great Dane named Casserole, lives in Wisconsin, and enjoys hiking, you can buy a personalized, useful present for her.
 Similarly, your empathy map will help you gain clarity around decisions you make in your design.
 If each feature is a gift, it’s one that is developed based on empathy and understanding.

 The better you understand your users, the greater value you’ll be able to deliver.
 You’ll be able to act as an advocate for your user and also gain the satisfaction of knowing you’re improving lives.
 Even though empathy maps look simple, they’re powerful tools, so don’t discount their usefulness.